ElfenB/integrationsseminar_big-data/README.md

 The focus is on the correlation and the r- and p-values, to prove hypotheses for correlation.

-h1, h2, h3 and h4 calculate the values needed for each hypotheses.
+test.py shows the in Milestone requested import and a first plot. h1.py, h2.py, h3.py and h4.py calculate the values needed for each hypotheses.